iguessthislldo/opendds-devguide-converter/devguide/content_subscription_profile.rst

   * The semantics of the natural join are that any fields with the same name are treated as “join keys” for the purpose of combining data from the topics in which those keys appear.
     The join operation is described in more detail in the subsequent sections of this chapter.

-* The condition has the exact same syntax and semantics as the filter expression (see section :ref:`Filter Expressions`).
+* The condition has the exact same syntax and semantics as the filter expression (see section :ref:`content_subscription_profile--filter-expressions`).
   Field references in the condition must match field names in the resulting types, not field names in the constituent topic types.
   The condition in the topic expression can use parameter placeholders in the same way that filter expressions (for content-filtered topics) use them.
-  See section :ref:`Expression Parameters` for details.
+  See section :ref:`content_subscription_profile--expression-parameters` for details.

+.. _content_subscription_profile--usage-notes:

 Usage Notes
 ===========

+..
+    Sect<5.4.2>

+.. _content_subscription_profile--join-keys-and-dcps-data-keys:

 Join Keys and DCPS Data Keys
 ----------------------------

+..
+    Sect<5.4.2.1>

-The concept of DCPS data keys (``@key``) has already been discussed in Section :ref:`Defining Data Types with IDL`.
+The concept of DCPS data keys (``@key``) has already been discussed in Section :ref:`getting_started--defining-data-types-with-idl`.
 Join keys for the multi topic are a distinct but related concept.

 A join key is any field name that occurs in the struct for more than one constituent topic.
-The existence of the join key enforces a constraint on how data samples of those topics are combined into a constructed sample (see section :ref:`How Resulting Samples are Constructed`).
+The existence of the join key enforces a constraint on how data samples of those topics are combined into a constructed sample (see section :ref:`content_subscription_profile--how-resulting-samples-are-constructed`).
 Specifically, the value of that key must be equal for those data samples from the constituent topics to be combined into a sample of the resulting type.
 If multiple join keys are common to the same two or more topics, the values of all keys must be equal in order for the data to be combined.